substrait-io/substrait/site/docs/relations/logical_relations.md

 ## Reference Operator

 The reference operator is used to construct DAGs of operations.
-In a Plan we can have multiple Rel representing various computations with potentially multiple outputs.
-The ReferenceRel is used to express the fact that multiple Rel might be sharing subtrees of computation.
+In a `Plan` we can have multiple Rel representing various computations with potentially multiple outputs.
+The `ReferenceRel` is used to express the fact that multiple `Rel` might be sharing subtrees of computation.
 This can be used to express arbitrary DAGs as well as represent multi-query optimizations.

-As a concrete example think about two queries SELECT * FROM A JOIN B JOIN C and SELECT * FROM A JOIN B JOIN D, We could use the ReferenceRel to highlight the shared A JOIN B between the two queries, by creating a plan with 3 Rel.
+As a concrete example think about two queries `SELECT * FROM A JOIN B JOIN C` and `SELECT * FROM A JOIN B JOIN D`, We could use the `ReferenceRel` to highlight the shared `A JOIN B` between the two queries, by creating a plan with 3 `Rel`.
-One expressing <A JOIN B> (in position 0 in the plan), one using reference as follows: <ReferenceRel(0) JOIN C> and a third one doing <ReferenceRel(0) JOIN D>.
-This allows to avoid the redundancy of A JOIN B.
+One expressing `A JOIN B` (in position 0 in the plan), one using reference as follows: `ReferenceRel(0) JOIN C` and a third one doing `ReferenceRel(0) JOIN D`.
+This allows to avoid the redundancy of `A JOIN B`.

 | Signature            | Value           |
 | -------------------- | --------------- |